Autism Facts and Myths

 - Autistic youth and adults on the Autism Spectrum are not defined by their diagnosis; however being autistic is part of their neurology and is not separate from their person.

 - Autism is a spectrum difference and affects each person differently.
-Symptoms and needs can range from mild to severe in various areas and may be change over time.
+Symptoms and needs can range from mild to severe in various areas and may change over time.

-- Autism affects all social, ethnic and economic classes worldwide but not all boys and girls in each culture are referred for diagnosis at the same ratio.
+- Autism affects all social, ethnic, and economic classes worldwide, but not all boys and girls in each culture are referred for diagnosis at the same ratio.

 - Individuals on the autism spectrum have feelings, show emotion, and do have a sense of humor.

-- There are a variety of treatments and therapies that may help improve symptoms or challenges of autism, however not every treatment works for every person.
+- There are a variety of treatments and therapies that may help improve symptoms or challenges of autism; however, not every treatment works for every person.Â

 References